 Katmai was originally designated a National Monument in 1918 to preserve the features associated with one of the most powerful volcanic eruptions ever recorded.
 Later expansions and the change in status to Park and Preserve were not focused around geologic activity but rather on the importance of protecting Katmai's remarkable wildlife.
 One of the primary purposes of Katmai National Park and Preserve, based on legislation, is to: protect habitats for and populations of fish and wildlife, including, but not limited to, high concentrations of brown bears and their denning areas, and maintain unimpaired the watersheds and water habitat vital to red salmon spawning.
 Explore the links below to learn more about Katmai’s wildlife.

 Did You Know?

-The sea otter from the northern part of the Katmai coast (Cape Douglas) down to the Aleutians is a federally-listed threatened species.
-It is unknown why the sea otters in this area have declined.
+The sea otter in the Katmai region and points west (from Cape Douglas to the Aleutian Islands) is a federally-listed threatened species.
+It is unknown why the sea otter population in this area have declined.